Gender Recognition Act 2004 (Amendment) Bill [HL]

 Government Spending

 The bill is not expected to significantly impact government spending.
-The costs will likely be associated with the administrative changes required to implement the new notification process and any potential legal proceedings related to false declarations.
-Specific figures are not provided in the bill text.
+The main costs would be associated with administering the changes to the application process and potentially pursuing legal action against those providing false declarations.
+No specific figures are provided in the bill text.

 Groups Affected

-• Married individuals applying for a GRC: They will face additional requirements in their application process.
+- Married individuals applying for a GRC: They will face additional requirements in their application process, including notifying their spouse and providing their address.

-• The Gender Recognition Panel: They will have additional administrative responsibilities.
+- The Gender Recognition Panel: The panel will have additional administrative tasks to manage the new requirements.

 Powered by nyModel